Skip to main content

 Learning Technology Applications and Platforms

-The ADL Initiative’s R&D projects have explored ways to improve learning through a student-driven approach.
+ADL’s R&D projects have explored ways to improve learning through a student-driven approach.
 This entails leveraging data and technology to provide personalized learning experiences based on learner needs, skills, and performance.

 Learning Science